Baron-von-Riedesel/HimemSX/Readme.txt

   - The 'move extended memory' function 0Bh understands 32-bit offsets only.
     So if a memory block is larger than 4 GB, you can't use this function to copy memory beyond a 4 GB offset.
+     Since version 3.53, there's an additional block move function available, that overcomes this limitation.
+See XMS35.txt for details.
   - if no super-extended memory is found, or the CPU doesn't support PSE-36 paging, HimemSX will still load and behave like a v3 XMM.
 However, it searches for extended memory via Int 15h, ax=e820h only, without trying to